 The RDP Test Suite includes command files that you can use to execute the Test Cases.
 Each Test Case verifies a protocol implementation based on a preconfigured scenario.

-The directory location that follows contains the command files (.cmd) for all the Test Cases:
+The directory location that follows contains the command files for all the Test Cases:

-C:\MicrosoftProtocolTests\RDP\Client-Endpoint\<version#>\Batch
+C:\RDP-TestSuite-ClientEP\Batch

 You can use any of the following methods to run your Test Cases:

-Run the Test Cases via command (.cmd) files at the Windows command prompt, as described in Running Verification Tests, Running All Test Cases, and Running Specific Test Cases.

 Run the Test Cases via PowerShell scripts, as described in Running Test Cases in the Test Suite Modes.

 Run the Test Cases using the Protocol Test Manager (PTM) graphical user interface (UI), as described in Using Protocol Test Manager.